• Skip to main content

 Next, if the property can be contested, you must research ownership laws in your state.

 For instance, most states consider engagement rings to be conditional gifts.
-Most western states, like California, follow the conditional gift approach and award the ring to the giver if an engagement falls through.
-However, some states, like Montana, categorize the engagement ring as an unconditional gift and give the ring to the receiver when an engagement ends.
+Western states, like California, follow the conditional gift approach and award the ring to the giver if an engagement falls through.
+However, some states, like Montana, categorize the engagement ring as an unconditional gift and give a ring to the receiver when an engagement ends.

 3. Write the Personal Property Demand Letter

-Once you’ve done your research, it’s time to start writing the personal property demand letter.
-Start by describing how your property came to be in the possession of the other entity or person.
+Once you’ve researched, it’s time to start writing the personal property demand letter.
+Start by describing how your property came to have the other entity or person.
 Be as descriptive and specific as possible—the demand letter may be used later in court.

 4. Uncover as Much Evidence as Possible